joca-bt/dot-emacs/README.md

 ## Requirements

-- Emacs 24.4 or greater.
+- Emacs 24.4 or greater,
 - `hunspell`, if you want to use spell checking.